Infragistics-BusinessTools/Slingshot-Documentation/docTopics/en/components/roles-permissions.md

 Using roles and permissions is a common practice for big companies, but it's also particularly helpful for those who want to give access to external people, like third-parties and contractors.
 Slingshot was designed with different roles and permissions that contemplate many possible scenarios.

-### What Are roles and Permissions within Slingshot?
+### What Are Roles and Permissions within Slingshot?

-In Slingshot, people can join an organization, one or more teams, and also one or more projects.
-Roles and permissions apply only to organizations and teams.
+In Slingshot, users can join one or more workspaces, and can also be part of an Organization.

-Roles represent a set of permissions assigned to a Slingshot user in relation to a team or an organization.
-This means every user is assigned a role when joining organizations or teams.
-There are three different roles with a clear set of permissions - owner, member and viewer.
+Roles represent a set of permissions that a user has in a workspace or in the Organization.
+The role is assigned to the user when they join the workspace/Organization.
+There are three different roles - owner, member and viewer.

 <a name="teams-projects-roles"></a>
 ### So, What Can the Different Roles Do?

+In the table below, you will find what permissions each role has in the workspace or Organization.

 **Owners** have full access to manage a team or organization.
 This includes inviting new members or removing them, deleting a team (not an organization), and also changing a team's name, description and privacy (public or private).
 Team owners can invite other users to the team and also make them owners.
 The Slingshot user who creates a team is automatically assigned as its owner.
 If you are the only owner of a team, you cannot leave it without assigning another member as an owner.